Mobilizing the world TO END CERVICAL CANCER

 The knowledge and technology exist to eliminate cervical cancer with effective, low-cost tools, even in the poorest parts of the world.
 TogetHER is a global partnership focused on bold action and mobilizing the world to end cervical cancer.

-Please join TogetHER for Health and colleagues to learn how HPV-based screening programs, and self-collection of HPV samples can play a crucial role in reaching women in underserved communities and scaling up global screening efforts.
+On July 9, 2020, TogetHER for Health presented this webinar on how HPV-based screening programs, and self-collection of HPV samples can play a crucial role in reaching women in underserved communities and scaling up global screening efforts.

-Dr. Silvia de SanJose from PATH will provide an overview on HPV-based screening and HPV self-collection.
-Dr. Vince DeGennaro from Innovating Health International will share insights on their screening program in Haiti.
-Dr. Joel Domgue will offer insights on HPV-based screening through the Cameroon Baptist Convention Health Services program.
+Dr. Silvia de SanJose from PATH provided an overview on HPV-based screening and HPV self-collection.
+Dr. Vince DeGennaro from Innovating Health International shared insights on their screening program in Haiti.
+Dr. Joel Domgue offered insights on HPV-based screening through the Cameroon Baptist Convention Health Services program.

 In our newest case study, TogetHER is proud to highlight one group taking the fight against cervical cancer to rural Nicaragua.
 The Lily Project’s mobile clinics bring critical women’s healthcare with a patient-centered approach to rural Nicaraguan women, who otherwise would have little to no access to these services.
 Lily Project clinics have screened over 20,000 women for cervical cancer and provided sexual health education for 9,000 adolescent girls.